Products aren’t sold off the shelves because they’re amazing and revolutionary.

 Here’s an example;

-Walmart has an online presence and retail locations, so the makers of cheap toys for kids have an advantage because they can list them online and in retail locations.
+Walmart has an online presence and retail locations (distribution channels), so the makers of cheap toys for kids have an advantage because they can list them online and in retail locations.
 This makes it very accessible to families wanting the toys online or offline.

 Walmart’s online presence;